 Be nice.
 Or else.

-Designer @ thoughtbot Joined over 4 years ago Steven has invited Jeff Smith
+Designer @ thoughtbot Joined almost 5 years ago Steven has invited Jeff Smith

 They forgot: "Annoying full page popups asking for your email address"

 We noticed that there weren't many free timers around